f5devcentral/f5-velos-training/docs/velos_security.rst

 - **Unlock Time** - Time (seconds) before a locked account is automatically unlocked.
 - **Warn Age** - Number of days before the password expires to start warning the user.

-In addition the password hashing algoithm is also configurable, as well as the number of rounrds the hashing algorithm will use:
+In addition, the password hashing algorithm is also configurable, as well as the number of rounds the hashing algorithm will use:

 - **Password Hashing Algorithm** - sha512 or blowfish.
 A hash based on the Blowfish block cipher, modified to have an extra-expensive key schedule.